 - How to use this opportunity to strengthen connections to your cause and to your organization

 We also want to highlight a product enhancement that we hope organizations will benefit from this GivingTuesdayNow: in response to feedback from our network, our team has developed a new in-kind donations functionality, just in time for this day of generosity.
 Donation Drive events create a space for wishlists and in-kind donations, for everything from food to hand sanitizer to books for children.
 GivingTuesdayNow is about more than just financial support; it’s about generosity in all of its forms.
 Donation Drives can help you to request whatever your organization and your clients need most, in addition to (or as an alternative to) financial forms of giving.
-If you have any questions about Donation Drives, contact our team at firstname.lastname@example.org.
+If you have any questions about Donation Drives, contact our team at firstname.lastname@example.org or schedule a call with our giving team.

 In order to effectively drive donors and volunteers to your organization, you will want to find a compelling way to communicate your organization’s needs.
 Through conversations with our partners and through our own research, we have identified the following aspects as keys to successful communication: